NEMA Premium Efficiency Motors

 Determining the Payback

-READING ELECTRIC, a leading supplier of electro-mechanical equipment and repair services for over 50 years, provides technical information to the region’s Industrial and Commercial Community.
+Reading Electric, a leading supplier of Electro-Mechanical Equipment & Repair Services for over 50 years, provides technical information to the region’s Industrial and Commercial Community.
 This Bulletin is the third in the Technical Information Series providing information on the recently approved Premium Efficiency Motor Rebate Program.

 The most common error made is calculating the electrical efficiency payback when replacing a motor with a premium efficiency motor, because only the motor manufacturer’s nameplate stated efficiency is normally used.

 To avoid this situation, it is necessary to understand the ‘true operating cost’ of your motor(s) if an informed decision is to be made regarding repairing an existing motor or replacing a motor.

 Most users of motors are not overly concerned with the motor, rather the concern is the performance of what the motor is driving, i.e., pumps (gph), blowers (cfm), gear boxes, etc. It is easy to get ‘bogged down’ with the many parameters that affect motor efficiency.
 This includes the environment, utility service, and of course, the condition of equipment the motor is driving.